 The Sherman School offers a variety of opportunities for students to take part in the Arts.
-Each year we offer students the opportunity to perform on stage in a play and in the school's variety show.
+Each year we offer students the opportunity to showcase their talents via events such as the school musical, the variety show, and concerts.
 Students who are adept in the visual arts will shine in our school's Art Show and the Scholastic Art Awards.